 However, when it comes to the science, it’s very difficult to show that specific nutrients can lead to certain diseases.
 Studies have shown a connection between having a high blood cholesterol level and developing heart disease, but it’s harder to say what the exact cause of it is.

-Without getting too sciencey, the best thing to do is focus on your diet as whole.
+Without getting too sciencey, the best thing to do is focus on your diet as a whole.
 Go for minimally processed foods like fruits, vegetables, grains, legumes, lentils, nuts, seeds, dairy products (or alternatives) and sources of protein (e.g. meat, eggs, fish, tofu and meat alternatives).

 Cooking home-made meals most of the time helps you to eat more minimally processed foods.
 Have a look on our Facebook page for some great recipes that the whole family will enjoy.

-And… don’t forget, it’s fine to occasionally have foods you eat for pure enjoyment, like pizza and donuts, just don’t force yourself to have a low fat yoghurt purely because you think it’s a healthier option.
+And… don’t forget, it’s fine to occasionally have foods you eat for pure enjoyment, like pizza and donuts, just don’t force yourself to have a low-fat yoghurt purely because you think it’s a healthier option.